SerenaDonadi/FORCE_Analyses/README.md

 0.1 means 0+, 99.9 means adults.
 The other values are actual measurements.
 We have size limits for spp to decide adults vs juv, but we need to adjust/correct ourselves

 UPDATE: Agnes sent me a new version of the dataset, including comments and sub-location.
-Rerun all the scripts (I started and got to the point where I am checking the comments) and once I have a clean dataset, give an updated list of locations, sublocations and years to Ingrid.
+Rerun all the scripts (I started and got to the point where I am checking the comments) and once I have a clean dataset, give an updated list of locations, sublocations and years to Ingrid (to whom I told now to wait for the detonation dataset)

+- about the final datasets with lengths: use the site level replication (instead of lokal).
+Now it is 298 obs, it will increase after I get the provfiskad data), and use the number of fish measured as weight for the response variable

+- Ulf has some extra data about perch length before 2014 (while in KUL length values are availablöe only from 2104).
+I should get this data from him and merge them, but check for duplicates

 #####
 Length-age dataset
 #####
 I see under "sub.lokation": "Väst Biotestsjön" and "Syd Biotestsjön".
 Lokation is "Forsmark".
 Keep it or remove it? probably remove
+No, keep them, they are outside the basin